 A few areas of the world can boost over 600 bird species but Queen Elizabeth National Park Uganda does so.
 The only chance for a birder on a Uganda safari to have a glimpse of both the East and Central African bird species is offered by Queen Elizabeth National Park.
-A sample of the bird species to obviously be ticked on a bird watching safari to Uganda include; the African mourning dove, swamp flycatcher, grey-headed kingfisher, African skimmer malachite and pied kingfishers.
-The white winged terns, grey -capped warbler, collard pratincole, pin tailed whydah, slender-tailed nightjars, black headed gonolek, sedge warbler, papyrus canary, great white and pink-backed pelicans, yellow -billed stork and many more live in the park.
+A sample of the bird species to obviously be ticked on a bird-watching safari to Uganda include; the African mourning dove, swamp flycatcher, grey-headed kingfisher, African skimmer malachite and pied kingfishers.
+The white-winged terns, Grey-capped warbler, collared pratincole, Pin-tailed whydah, slender-tailed nightjars, black-headed gonolek, sedge warbler, papyrus canary, great white and pink-backed pelicans, yellow-billed stork, and many more live in the park.

 Bwindi Impenetrable National Park

-Bwindi impenetrable National Park was ranked the best birding spot by Africa bird club, the leading organization concerned with the conservation and study of Africa’s birds.
-This park is well known for the thrilling Uganda gorilla safaris but still one of the best Uganda birding safari spot since its home to 23 out of the 24 Albertine rift endemics.
+Bwindi Impenetrable National Park was ranked the best birding spot by the Africa bird club, the leading organization concerned with the conservation and study of Africa’s birds.
+This park is well known for the thrilling Uganda gorilla safaris but still, one of the best Uganda birding safari spots since it’s home to 23 out of the 24 Albertine rift endemics.